Skip to main content

 Our corps members say MCC is a great place for personal growth, to learn practical job skills, build confidence, strengthen communication and leadership competencies, and to develop the ability to work well with people from all walks of life.

-OUR VALUES
+OUR COMMUNITY

 [Image description: Three MCC members hauling a cut log across a grassy field.
 In the background, dramatic mountains cut into the sky, peppered with snow.]